7 Small Room Ideas That Work Big

 3. Go Bold – Using Color in Small Rooms

 There are conflicting opinions on how to use color in small rooms.
 One opinion is that walls that are white or light in color will make a room seem larger.
 However, some experts argue, that bold colors can also make a small room feel larger.
 The reasoning behind this?
 Bold colors define boundaries better than light colors and people tend to feel more comfortable in well-defined spaces.

 The truth is, both are correct.
 Whether you prefer light or bold color schemes, the key is to make the room feel well-defined.
 Above, we showed ideas to define a small room with a light color scheme.
 Now, let’s look at how to do the same thing with bold colors.

 The second technique is to go bold throughout.
-Dark colored walls actually expand a room visually, while still creating an inviting coziness.
-This is a great technique for small interior rooms such powder rooms, dens, libraries and hallways.
+Dark-colored walls actually expand a room visually, while still creating an inviting coziness.
+This is a great technique for small interior rooms such as powder rooms, dens, libraries, and hallways.